vfarcic/devops26/manuscript/15-advanced-pipelines.md

         ...
 ```

 We can see that `Loop` is one of the definitions and that it can contain `steps`, `values`, and `variables`.
-The array of steps contains a reference to the `Step` definition.
+The array of steps includes a reference to the `Step` definition.
 If we scroll down to that definition, we can see that, among others, it can have a loop inside.
-All in all, a step can contain a loop, and a loop can contain steps inside it.
+All in all, a step can contain a loop, and a loop can include steps inside it.

 We won't go into all the definitions we can use inside pipelines.
 That would be too much and could easily fill an entire book alone.
-We will probably explore a couple of other scrhema definitions, and it's up to you to go through those we'll skip.
-For now, I'll use this oportunity to introduce you to a few other potentially useful commands.
+We will probably explore a couple of other schema definitions, and it's up to you to go through those we'll skip.
+For now, I'll use this opportunity to introduce you to a few other potentially useful commands.

 We can add `--buildpack` argument if we want to find out the schema that is used with build pack pipelines.